aborrero/ral-arturo.org/_posts/2020-11-27-netfilter-virtual-workshop.md

 like.

 Also, Florian presented his concerns on conntrack hash collisions.
-There are no real-world known issues at the moment, but there is a paper
-["REMOTE ALGORITHMIC COMPLEXITY ATTACKS AGAINST RANDOMIZED HASH TABLES"][paper] that suggests we should introduce some improvements to prevent, for example, DoS attack vectors.
+There are no real-world known issues at the moment, but there is an [old paper][paper] that suggests we should keep and eye on this and introduce improvements to prevent future DoS attack vectors.
 Florian mentioned these attacks are not practical at the moment, but who knows in a few years.
 He wants to explore introducing [RB trees][rbtree] for conntrack.
 It will probably be a rbtree structure of hash tables in order to keep supporting parallel insertions.
 He was encouraged by others to go ahead and